The Access to Sustainable Energy Programme or ASEP attaches great importance to responsible and transparent management of your personal data.

 Reference to user rights

-- To object to the storage of their data if personal data are processed on the basis of the first sentence of Article 6 (1) 1 f and e GDPR (Article 21 GDPR)
+- to object to the storage of their data if personal data are processed on the basis of the first sentence of Article 6 (1) 1 f and e GDPR (Article 21 GDPR);

-Users also have the right in accordance with Article 77 GDPR to lodge a complaint with the competent data protection supervisory authority.
+As a user and website visitor, also have the right in accordance with Article 77 GDPR to lodge a complaint with the competent data protection supervisory authority.
 The competent authority is the Federal Commissioner for Data Protection and Freedom of Information (BfDI).